-These almond flour lemon poppy seed muffins are a delicious classic, they just happen to be made gluten free and with less sugar than the traditional muffin.
+These Lemon Poppy Seed Muffins are a delicious classic, they just happen to be made gluten free and with less sugar than the traditional muffin.
 Made with almond flour, lightly sweetened with maple syrup and bursting with lemon flavor.
-You will love these paleo friendly muffins!
+You will love them!

 And the almond flour baked goods obsession continues…

 I don’t want to toot my own horn here but I’VE DONE IT AGAIN.

 “IT” being I made you the best almond flour muffins.

 This time: LEMON POPPY SEED!
 One of my all-time favorite flavors.

 If you haven’t tried baking with almond flour yet, you’re in for a real treat.
 These Lemon Poppy Seed Muffins taste buttery, light, moist and have the most amazing texture.

 Grain free baking can pose it’s challenges – this recipe took me about three times to get but I finally nailed it and I am so excited to share these paleo lemon poppy seed muffins with you!

 - Super Fine Almond Flour – I’ve been using Bob’s Red Mill almond flour for years and it never disappoints.
 Make sure to use “super fine” from *blanched* almonds, not almond meal here.